Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 The converse of Lemma~\ref{Guillotlattice1.1} does not hold.
 A particularly interesting example being provided by Halphen vector fields (defined on $\C^3$).
 The dynamics and geometry of these vector fields are beautifully described in \cite{guillotIHES}, the reader is referred to this paper for background information.
 From our point of view, these vector fields provide an interesting example illustrating some aspects of our discussion.

 First we note that Halphen vector fields possess dicritical singularities in $\Delta_{\infty}$ (as well as in $\Delta_0$).
 Yet, under natural additional conditions, they are semi-complete and possess leaves that are isomorphic (as Riemann surface) to the unit disc.
 This deserves some further comments.
 It was seen that the existence of dicritical singularities is a necessary condition for the leaves of $\fol, \, \tilf$ to be non-hyperbolic Riemann surfaces.
 Indeed a more precise statement holds: in order to have non-hyperbolic leaves, ``most'' $\calh$ trajectories induced on the leaves of $\fol_{\infty}$ must be of finite length.
-To have finite length implies that the leaf must have both ``future and past'' ends and, in turn, he existence of ``future ends'' leads to the existence of the dicritical singularity in our context.
+To have finite length implies that the leaf must have both ``future and past'' ends and, in the present context, the existence of ``future ends'' implies the existence of dicritical singular points.
 In the case of Halphen vector fields, it can be shown by using the ideas of \cite{guillotIHES} that the trajectories of $\calh$ are, indeed, finite and that they tile the corresponding leaves of $\fol$.
 This might suggest that the leaves of $\fol$ ought to be ``parabolic Riemann surfaces'' what is not the case.
-Explanation for their hyperbolic character is provided \cite{guillotIHES}) by carefully exploiting the intimate connection between these equations and the Lie algebra of ${\rm PSL}\, (2, \C)$.
-Whereas we can hardly improve on \cite{guillotIHES}), we shall provide in Section~7.2 an explanation of this fact based on the ideas introduced in this paper.
+Explanation for their hyperbolic character is provided in \cite{guillotIHES} by carefully exploiting the intimate connection between these equations and the Lie algebra of ${\rm PSL}\, (2, \C)$.
+Whereas we can hardly improve on \cite{guillotIHES}, we shall provide an explanation of this fact based on the ideas introduced in this paper.
+Nonetheless, let us first establish Theorem~C.